 Why We Spend More Than We Think

 For many people, spending is not just about purchases.
 It is often a reflection of feelings, habits, and social patterns.
 Coffee in the morning, for instance, may become routine without much thought.
 Someone else might make an online purchase late at night when the day felt stressful.
-These may seem like small actions in themselves, but over time, so weeks or months later they add up to far more than we anticipated.
+These may seem like small actions in themselves, but over time, weeks or months later they add up to far more than we anticipated.

 Several factors contribute to this gap between what we think we spend and what actually leaves our accounts: